 4. Anaarkali of Aarah (Avinash Das)

 Avinash Das’s debut Anaarkali of Aarah is the kind of revenge drama that gives you an unexplainable high as you walk out of the cinema hall.
 There is no absolute closure to the scenario and that is exactly where the beauty lies.
-The entire sequence in the finale, that includes a terrific song of vengeance Sa Ra Ra Ra Ra, catapults the writer-director to a league that is not easily attainable for rookie filmmakers.
+The entire sequence in the finale, which includes a terrific song of vengeance Sa Ra Ra Ra Ra, catapults the writer-director to a league that is not easily attainable for rookie filmmakers.
 It only helps that he understands the local society and his first-rate actors deliver the flavour of the region with proficiency.

 3. Trapped (Vikramaditya Motwane)